 Farm and Community Life

-Teachers are responsible for daily ranch chores, and nighttime goat-milking on a rotating basis.
-In addition, teachers will have residential community responsibilities outside the work day, including a weekly resident chore, cooking dinner for fellow residents twice each month, and a monthly resident meeting.
+Teachers are responsible for a daily, ~30 minute ranch chore and night-time goat-milking on a rotating basis.
+In addition, teachers will have residential community responsibilities outside of the work day, including a weekly residential chore, cooking dinner for fellow residents with a partner twice each month, and monthly resident meetings.

 Prior experience in education or working with children.